ryan-mcclue/unsw/comp4920/ass1.md

 it can be seen that rule utilitarianism is more desirable.
 It allows for the creation of guidelines that are both beneficial to society and simple for a governing body to implement.

+TODO: consent and only used for what saying
 Under rule utilitarianism, ethical guidelines for data retrieval can be made consistent.
 This promotes societal confidence in the computer science profession, leading to a happier society.